How to watch SpaceX attempt its 'most difficult launch ever' Monday night

-The most powerful rocket from Elon Musk's SpaceX is once again set to take to the skies and beyond.
+The most powerful rocket from Elon Musk's SpaceX is set to take to the skies once again.
 Falcon Heavy is scheduled for its first nighttime launch on Monday, June 24.
-This will be the rocket system's third flight, and it will be a challenging one.
+This will be the rocket system's third flight and it will be, by SpaceX's own admission, among the most challenging in the company's history.

 NASA, which has some payloads on board, will livestream the proceedings starting at 8 p.m.
 PT from Launch Complex 39A at the Kennedy Space Center in Florida.
-The actual launch is aiming for 8:30 p.m.
-PT if weather conditions cooperate.
+The actual launch window opens at 8:30 p.m.
+PT and will remain open for approximately four hours.

+Currently, the weather conditions are 70% favorable and additional updates on the weather will be provided as Monday progresses, but if the launch doesn't go ahead as planned, a backup window will open at 8:30 p.m.
+PT on Tuesday, June 25.

+SpaceX shared a scenic view of Falcon Heavy sitting upright on the launchpad on Monday.

-This mission, dubbed STP-2 for the Department of Defense's Space Test Program-2, will ferry a couple dozen satellites into orbit, including Lightsail 2, a solar-sail test mission promoted by science star Bill Nye.
+This mission, dubbed STP-2 for the Department of Defense's Space Test Program-2, is kind of like an UberPool for space companies.
+It will ferry a couple dozen satellites into orbit, including Lightsail 2, a solar-sail test mission promoted by science star Bill Nye.
 It will also carry a Deep Space Atomic Clock, which could be used to help spacecraft navigate to distant destinations, as well as a satellite that will test a new type of green propellant for NASA.

+In addition, spaceflight company Celestis will send the cremated remains of 100 Earthlings, including Apollo 11 support astronaut Bill Pogue, into the cosmos.

 "The STP-2 mission will be among the most challenging launches in SpaceX history," SpaceX said, citing four separate upper-stage engine burns, three separate deployment orbits and a total mission duration of over six hours.
 For comparison, the last Falcon Heavy mission deployed its satellite just 34 minutes after launch.